A common misconception amongst coaches and lifters is that in order to begin using VBT you must completely change the way you approach training.

 There is no right or wrong, and you don't have to use all of these approaches.
 I recommend you experiment and cherry-pick the methods that align best with your coaching or training goals.

-If you haven't already, make sure to download my free logbook on the VBTcoach website, and hit me up on @VBTcoach on instagram if you have any questions about how to best implement VBT.
+If you haven't already, make sure to download my free logbook on the VBTcoach website, and come say hi on the Metric VBT instagram channel if you have any questions about how to best implement VBT.

 Happy lifting!